Discover potential diagnoses through user routines

 It is socking to see a huge improvement in the completion time of tasks involving over 50 individual tasks.
 Clinicians have expressed that the new approach enables them to prioritise tasks effectively, as they no longer waste time on individuals who are in a routine of good health.
 This allows them to allocate more time to those who genuinely require attention.
 They mentioned it is helpful specially when more individuals on boarded.

-With the new approach of the data visualisation, errors are reduced by hiding unrelated data, which is the primary reason.
-It also helps clinicians focus on actual health issues from individual health changes, allowing them to better examine any unusual changes instead of sifting through all data to find them.
+With the new approach of the data structure, we hide unrelated data, which helps clinicians focus on actual health issues from individual health changes, allowing them to better examine any unusual changes instead of sifting through all data to find them.

 Loading speed improved (landing page)